Sole Trader Expenses List UK (2026): What You Can Claim

 What expenses can a sole trader claim in the UK?

-A sole trader in the UK can claim business expenses that are wholly and exclusively for business use, including software, travel, phone bills, working from home costs, equipment, and professional fees.
+Most sole traders in the UK can claim expenses like software, travel, phone bills, working from home costs, equipment, and professional fees — as long as they are wholly and exclusively for business use.

 - software and subscriptions